cde-ev/cdedb2/doc/source/Development_Environment_Manual.rst

 Next we need to create the directory for uploaded data (where ``www-data`` is the user running Apache)::

-  python3 -m cdedb filesystem storage create --user www-data
+  python3 -m cdedb filesystem storage create --owner www-data

 To populate the storage with sample data, run additionally::

-  python3 -m cdedb filesystem storage populate --user www-data
+  python3 -m cdedb filesystem storage populate --owner www-data

 Finally we need a directory where logging files resist.
 The directory needs to be writable by the user running Apache (default ``www-data``).
 To create the default log directory, you can call::

-  python3 -m cdedb filesystem log create --user www-data
+  python3 -m cdedb filesystem log create --owner www-data

 Running it
 ----------